3 questions for anyone who says a problem is impossible to crack

 When people reply to this question, there’s often a bit of reluctance at the beginning of the answer (“Well, if I had to do it…”) that melts away mid-thought as they start to visualize and voice their ultimate actions (“…I guess I’d begin by writing a script to automate the most time-consuming part of the process”).
 Soon, you get that little hint of a smile when the “impossible” starts to feel possible to them.

-It’s remarkable how many obviously-impossible-sounding breakthroughs we rely on every day (A supercomputer that fits in your pocket?
-A network that lets us search all of the world’s information in less than a second?
-A multi-ton vehicle that shoots people through air?).
+It’s remarkable how many impossible-sounding breakthroughs we rely on every day—such as a supercomputer that fits in your pocket, a network that lets you search all of the world’s information in less than a second, and a multi-ton vehicle that shoots people through air.
 So, imagine how much more limited our lives would be if those inventors, designers and engineers had declared their exceptionally difficult projects “impossible” rather than finding out a way to make them happen.

 Robert Reffkin is the founder and CEO of the real estate technology Compass and author of the new book No One Succeeds Alone.